 Many of you may have become a CIS contractor only recently.

 Most other brokers, and banks, struggle to find a mortgage suitable for someone who has a continuous record as a CIS contractor running for less than 12 months.

 But this isn’t a problem for us.
 Where others may have failed you, we are confident we can find a suitable mortgage.

-Based on our specialist understanding of the CIS Scheme, our expert mortgage advisors can present an air-tight case to the mortgage underwriters on your behalf.
-We'll not only secure a mortgage for you, but also ensure it is for the maximum possible multiple of your allowable income.
+Based on our specialist understanding of the CIS Scheme, our expert mortgage advisors can present a good case to the mortgage underwriters on your behalf.
+We'll not only try to help secure a mortgage for you, but if we do it will also also ensure it is for the maximum possible multiple of your allowable income.

 Call us now to see how we can help you.